Trump to award Tiger Woods the Presidential Medal of Freedom

 “Congratulations to @TigerWoods, a truly Great Champion!”
 Trump tweeted shortly after Woods sank a short putt to secure his 15th major title.

+The medal is the highest civilian honor in the United States and is given annually to people who have made outstanding contributions to the security or national interests of the country, to world peace, or to cultural or other significant public or private endeavors.

+Since taking office Trump has given the award to several athletes including former professional NFL players Roger Staubach and Alan Page and late professional baseball player George Herman “Babe” Ruth, Jr.

-Reporting by Susan Heavey and Rory Carroll in Los Angeles; Editing by Chizu Nomiyama and Toby Davis
+Reporting by Susan Heavey and Rory Carroll; Editing by Chizu Nomiyama and Toby Davis